 The Graduate Studies Office provides proofreading services at no cost to the student.
-Draft theses should be delivered to the Graduate Studies Office at least two weeks before the final exam is scheduled.
+Draft theses should be emailed to the Graduate Studies Office at least two weeks before the final exam is scheduled.

-Hard copies of the thesis are preferred.
-If the student is no longer on campus and cannot deliver the thesis to the Graduate Studies Office, electronic copies of the thesis are accepted, and must be in PDF format.
-If the file is sufficiently small, this can be emailed directly to gradofc@caltech.edu; large files should transferred through the Caltech Dropbox (https://dropbox.caltech.edu/cgi-bin/dropbox.cgi).
-Please note that the Dropbox access is valid for 24 hours, so if you submit the thesis after business hours on Friday it is likely you may have to resend the thesis when the office reopens on Monday.
+An electronic copy of the thesis is required, and must be in PDF format.
+If the file is sufficiently small, this can be emailed directly to gradofc@caltech.edu; large files should be transferred through the Caltech Dropbox (https://dropbox.caltech.edu/cgi-bin/dropbox.cgi).
+Please note that the Dropbox access is valid for 24 hours, so if you submit the thesis after business hours on a Friday, it is likely you may have to resend the thesis when the office reopens on Monday.